ankane/searchkick/README.md

 ### Highlight

-Specify which fields to index with highlighting. [master]
+Specify which fields to index with highlighting.

 ```ruby
 class Product < ActiveRecord::Base